 It won't be my first experience with Linux.
 I currently maintain a few Ubuntu servers for work, but I never used Linux as my main driver.
 That's about to change.
 After 10+ years of Windows and 16 years of OS X (err, macOS) it's time to give that other contender a shot.

-I have been called an Apple fanboy, waited in line for the first iPhone, pulled all nighters to catch the keynote and anxiously followed the rumour sites for their “one more thing”.
+I have been called an Apple fanboy, waited in line for the first iPhone, pulled all-nighters to catch the keynote and anxiously followed the rumor sites for their “one more thing”.
 No longer.
-It's not the new Macbook Pro with Touchbar that pulled me over, it something deeper… a lack of excitement?
-Take the macOS Sierra product page for example: not a single feature they announced is something I am looking forward to.
+It's not the new MacBook Pro with Touchbar that pulled me over, its something deeper… a lack of excitement?
+Take the macOS Sierra product page for example, not a single feature they announced is something I am looking forward to.
 The Linux side is new, uncharted territory.
 Oh, there will be dragons, sure, but they are new dragons, challenging dragons.

 fdisk, not once did I wonder if I should or should not create a swap partition, not once did I see a

 ncurses screen, perfect.